Three Comrades (novel): Plot

 Protagonist Robert and "the last of the Romantics" Lenz work at an auto-shop owned by their former squad leader, Köster, alongside a non-veteran assistant named Jupp.
 The trio's prize possession is "Karl", a run-down van refitted into an unmatched speedster.
-A man named Binding attempts unsuccessfully to outrace Karl on route to a country pub, where Binding befriends Lenz and Robert falls in love with Binding's companion, Patrice Hollmann.
+A man named Binding attempts unsuccessfully to outrace Karl en route to a country pub, where Binding befriends Lenz and Robert falls in love with Binding's companion, Patrice Hollmann.

 Robert describes the poverty and political extremism gripping Germany, being close friends with a crowd of prostitutes in his apartment building.
 He plays piano in the lounge for extra money in between auto-shop orders, which include repairing a Ford for a baker who got his wife killed in a car accident, and attempting to sell a Cadillac to a rich Jew.
-Robert bonds with Patricia at a bar, where the otherwise sober Patricia discovers a liking for rum and begins to free up from her upper-class background.
+Robert bonds with Patrice at a bar, where the otherwise sober Patrice discovers a liking for rum and begins to free up from her upper-class background.
 They begin a relationship, meeting at a beer garden owned by fellow veteran Alfons.

-Patricia unexpectedly suffers a near-fatal lung hemorrhage during a summer holiday at the sea.
+Patrice unexpectedly suffers a near-fatal lung hemorrhage during a summer holiday at the sea.
 She names a doctor she had been seeing before her relationship with Robert, and Köster drives him over at full speed in Karl.
-He treats Patricia and allows the couple to return to the city, where they move into Robert's apartment, however schedules Patricia to leave for a sanatorium in the Swiss Alps come winter.
+He treats Patrice and allows the couple to return to the city, where they move into Robert's apartment; however, he schedules Patrice to leave for a sanatorium in the Swiss Alps come winter.

-Work begins to dry up for the comrades and they begin a side-business as taxi drivers, but believe they achieve a break after fighting off a rival shop crew for the rights to repair a wrecked limousine.
-After Pat leaves for Switzerland, Lenz becomes involved in the city's worsening political situation and is shot by a radical from a rival party.
+Work begins to dry up for the comrades, and they begin a side-business as taxi drivers, but believe they achieve a break after fighting off a rival shop crew for the rights to repair a wrecked limousine.
+After Patrice leaves for Switzerland, Lenz becomes involved in the city's worsening political situation and is shot by a radical from a rival party.
 Köster feeds the police incomplete information to ensure he can avenge Lenz himself, though he insists Robert stays out for the sake of his love.
-Robert, Köster, and the other veterans bury Lenz with full military honours and the radical is instead killed by Alfons.
-The shop is bankrupted after the limousine owner defaults on his repair fee and an agent auctions off every car apart from Karl.
+Robert, Köster, and the other veterans bury Lenz with full military honours, and the radical is instead killed by Alfons.
+The shop goes bankrupt after the limousine owner defaults on his repair fee, and an agent auctions off every car except Karl's.

-The sanatorium reports that Patricia's health is continuing to deteriorate, and Robert and Köster gather their remaining money to pay for Robert to stay as a visitor.
-Köster sells Karl after driving Robert over, though they agree Patricia should not learn of either Lenz or Karl.
-A further diagnosis of Patricia's sickness suggests it was related to adolescent malnutrition during the war, and they resolve to make the most of their time together before Patricia's inevitable death.
+The sanatorium reports that Patrice's health is continuing to deteriorate, and Robert and Köster gather their remaining money to pay for Robert to stay as a visitor.
+Köster sells Karl after driving Robert over, though they agree Patrice should not learn of either Lenz or Karl.
+A further diagnosis of Patrice's sickness suggests it was related to adolescent malnutrition during the war, and they resolve to make the most of their time together before Patrice's inevitable death.